 Libbey Bowl and Libbey Park are located in the heart of Ojai next to the downtown arcade area.
 Libbey Bowl, originally built in 1957 and completely renovated in 2011, is used for the annual Ojai Music Festival, Storytelling Festival, Ojai Day celebration, holiday events and much more.
 Libbey Park provides plenty of sitting areas, shade trees, a kids' playground in the heart of the city.

 The Ojai Valley Trail provides cyclists, equestrians, runners and strollers a nine mile path paralleling Highway 33 from Foster Park on the north end of Ventura to Soule Park on west of downtown Ojai.
+My personal favorite activity in Ojai is riding bikes on this trail.

 The Ojai Playhouse is a single screen theater originally built in 1914 that has been restored to its deco-style look inside and now shows first run movies in a theater that seats over 200 people.
 The Ojai Film Society hosts eclectic, independently produced movies here on Sunday afternoons.